Is Software Patentable in India?

-The fast growing software industry and a faster pace of technological advancements have made it essential to protect the intellectual property (IP) vested in the software, programs and all those machines that use such programs and software.
-Software are a set of instructions that commands the operation of a system and are intangible in nature.
+The fast-growing software industry and a faster pace of technological advancements have made it essential to protect the intellectual property (IP) vested in the software, programs, and all those machines that use such programs and software.
+Software is a set of instructions that commands the operation of a system and are intangible in nature.
 Due to this different nature of the software, it falls outside the category of any traditional goods and thus, it won’t be justified to treat it in a like manner with other goods.
 Unlike other traditional goods, when a software is sold, the buyer gets a license to use the particular software along with some other particular and specified rights indicating the dos and don’ts for the licensee.

 Software and IP Laws

-According to RBI’s annual survey, export of India’s software services increased by 11.6% to $108.4 billion in 2017-18.
+According to RBI’s annual survey, the export of India’s software services increased by 11.6% to $108.4 billion in 2017-18.
 For such expansion and growth of the software industry, the IP laws have been amended time and again.
 However, there is still no law that specifically and exclusively deals with software and computer programs.
-Software is protected under copyright, patents and at sometimes under the trade secrets.
-Even though we have legal provisions for IP protection, but the country fails in having a developed jurisprudence and therefore, American approach is applied majority of the times in dealing with such cases.
+Software is protected under copyright, patents, and sometimes under the trade secrets.
+Even though we have legal provisions for IP protection, but the country fails in having a developed jurisprudence and therefore, the American approach is applied the majority of the times in dealing with such cases.
 Even the amended Information Technology Act of 2008 does not talk about the IP protection of computer software and programs.

 Software and Copyright